mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 The design and development of the registry database adhere to the GitLab [database guidelines](../../../development/database/).
 Being a Go application, the required tooling to support the database will have to be developed, such as for running database migrations.

-Running *online* and [*post deployment* migrations](../../../development/post_deployment_migrations.md) migrations is already supported by the registry CLI, as described in the [documentation](/container-registry/-/blob/master/docs-gitlab/database-migrations.md).
+Running *online* and [*post deployment*](../../../development/post_deployment_migrations.md) migrations is already supported by the registry CLI, as described in the [documentation](/container-registry/-/blob/master/docs-gitlab/database-migrations.md).

 #### Partitioning